 Before you can copy a web site, you need to specify the path where the downloaded files will be saved.
 You can also choose to optionally flatten the downloaded site hierarchy.

 If you are rescanning an existing web, WebCopy will try to reuse existing filenames.
-However, if the website URLs frequently, or if you do not save the link meta data into the project, setting the Empty website folder before copy option will delete the contents of the save folder prior to copying the web site.
+However, if the website URL's change a lot, or if you do not save the link map, setting the Empty website folder before copy option will delete the contents of the save folder prior to copying the web site.